Kellen Winslow: NFL draft and rookie season (1979)

-1979 season

 Less than three weeks after the draft, Winslow signed a series of one-year contracts to play for the Chargers.
-Coryell described him as "a big strong man who has great potential and ability," and suggested Winslow could play both tight end and wide receiver.
-When the season began, Winslow did serve in both roles, being both the second tight end behind Klein and a third wide receiver behind Charlie Joiner and John Jefferson depending on the formation.
+Coryell described him as "a big strong man who has great potential and ability", and suggested Winslow could play both tight end and wide receiver.
+When the 1979 season began, Winslow did serve in both roles, being both the second tight end behind Klein and a third wide receiver behind Charlie Joiner and John Jefferson depending on the formation.
 He caught his first career touchdown in week 2 of his rookie season on a 5-yard pass from quarterback Dan Fouts.
 When an injury to Klein forced Winslow into the starting line-up, he responded with a seven-catch performance that left him as the Chargers' leader in receptions.
 The following week, he lost a key fumble in a 7–0 defeat to the Denver Broncos.
 A Los Angeles Times article described him as inconsistent, both as a blocker and a receiver, and "like a runaway locomotive without tracks" when carrying the ball.

 Winslow's season ended in a week 7 game against the Seattle Seahawks due to a fractured left fibula.
 While he was initially projected to be out for only six weeks, Winslow was still missing for the Chargers' season-ending playoff loss to the Houston Oilers.
 Winslow finished with 25 catches, which had led the team at the point when he was injured, for 255 yards and two touchdowns.
-Winslow later believed that the injury had positive effects, saying in a 2006 interview, "My breaking my leg my rookie year turned out to be a blessing, because I got a chance to sit back and look at some things... from another angle and came back my second year and things really made sense."
+Winslow later believed that the injury had positive effects, saying in a 2006 interview, "My breaking my leg my rookie year turned out to be a blessing, because I got a chance to sit back and look at some things ... from another angle and came back my second year and things really made sense."